 “We’re normally go, go, go, go, go,” Barron said.

-But our “plow through it” impulses have to change this year.
+But our “plow through it” impulses have to change.

 “Use common sense,” Barron said.
 “Get tested.”